matvii/ADAM/README.md

 #ADAM: All-Data Asteroid Modelling

 ADAM is a program for 3D shape reconstruction of asteroids from disk-resolved observations.
 Current version supports  lightcurves, albedo variegation, adaptive optics, occultations, and range-Doppler radar images.
-Raw images are used directly, boundary extraction is not needed.
-Source code for thermal modelling is also included, but not currently integrated into main program due to lack of available observations (Juno is currently the only one).
+Raw images are used directly, boundary extraction is not required.
+Source code for thermal modelling is also included, but not currently integrated into main program.

 ##Required libraries
 - KissFFT (https://sourceforge.net/projects/kissfft)